RobRendell/gTove/README.md

 * Hide/show mini name
 * New template type: GM Note.
 Just a coloured icon on the map, clicking opens full text, rich text editor? eg. https://github.com/jodit/jodit-react?
 Include folds for collapsing content?
 * Repositioning map - drop shadow on next map below
-* Find by name on tabletop.
+* Find by name on tabletop (could be combined with "Miniature list" feature).
-* Elastic band selection tool, to select multiple minis/templates at once
+* Elastic band selection tool, to select multiple minis/templates at once.
 * Sanity checks for rootFolder, to protect against moving things in the Drive UI.
 * Custom avatars
 * Support for decks of cards?
 * Bobby: Weird bug that happens sometimes: I click a mini and make it flat, then, leaving the context menu open, I click rename and the entire screen goes white.
 * Try to optimise the order of auth vs anonymous GAPI calls (e.g. when I'm a player, try anonymous first).
 * "Pull selected minis here"?
 "All (visible) minis"?
-* Detect images which were uploaded manually into Drive, and warn user they can't do that.
 * Add some way for GMs for force-zoom player cameras to their ping?
 * Add (experimental?) option to toggle transparency on maps
 * Toggle grid snap and free move per-mini/template (aka "piece")?
 * Allow players to remove minis that they added (owner of the file)
 * Change colour of mini/template name?
 Formatting?
-* Make gTove version visible in the app somewhere (avatar menu?)
-* Add text to "outdated version" dialog saying "or do a forced reload manually (control-F5 on Chrome)"
 * Should store mini background colour swatches in tabletop
 * Support Fog of War on hexagonal grids
     * Hexagonal fog of war shaders
     * Hexagonal fog of war mouse clicks/elastic drag
 * Dice enhancements:
     * Ability for players to customise the colour of "their" dice.
+    * Identify who made the dice roll.
+    * Ability to have more than one person roll at once?
     * Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
     * Ability to hold (pin) some dice and reroll the rest (die context menu?)
     * Ability to customise dice faces (text, or uploaded image)